Shampoo Bar Soap

 This post may contain Affiliate Links.
 Thank you for your support!

 I tried using shampoo bar soap before and it did not work.
-No one told me that you usually have to wait about 2 weeks for your hair to stop over producing oils from being stripped consistently with store bought shampoos or that sometimes hard water makes it difficult, or that you need to use a conditioner afterwards to help with the mineral deposits.
+No one told me that you usually have to wait about 2 weeks for your hair to stop overproducing oils from being stripped consistently with store-bought shampoos or that sometimes hard water makes it difficult, or that you need to use a conditioner afterwards to help with the mineral deposits.
 In other words, there’s more to just grabbing a shampoo bar and washing your hair.
+This isn’t for everyone and we are fortunate that there are many hair products available that cater to a wide amount of needs.

 I have taken a few weeks to adjust my overly stripped hair and scalp and I am seeing a huge difference.
 I’m going to do another baking soda rinse to help get rid of the last of the product residues and follow with apple cider vinegar, then wash.
 I’m really loving the shampoo bar and am glad that I went ahead and made the transition.